Michael Davis (author)

 Michael Davis (born July 1946) is the founder of businesses and non-profit foundations supporting the resolution of political conflicts.
 His book Life after Democracy suggests a new relationship between political leaders and the public to reverse the global rise of violence and authoritarian controls.

 Background and early life

 Davis was born in July 1946 in England.
 He graduated from Magdalene College, Cambridge University, in 1968 with a master's degree in natural sciences.
-He then led the Cambridge Vampire Bat Rabies Project, a Cambridge University approved research programme in Salta, Argentina, in 1968–69.
-The project investigated ways of reducing Desmodus rotundus (vampire bat) populations without harming other species.
+He then led the Cambridge Rabies Project, a Cambridge University approved research programme in Salta, Argentina, in 1968–69.
+The project investigated ways of reducing vampire bat populations without harming other species.
 The work was funded by the World Health Organization and the Argentine Government.